 What happened at the end of Evil Season 1?

 Meanwhile, David and Ben uncover the final puzzle piece in a season-long mystery.
 A fertility clinic, RSM Fertility, becomes a possible front for a secret organization attempting to raise a generation of susceptible humans.
 To Kristen's horror, she learns that one of her children, Lexis, was born after she was treated at RSM.

 Oh, did we mention David's visions?
-Also in the Season 1 finale, David sees a vision of Kristen walking towards Leland's master, in a cornfield with a scythe.
+Also in the Season 1 finale, David sees a vision of Kristen walking towards Leland's master in a cornfield with a scythe.
 The eerie image is full of metaphor but has no clear explanation.

 "I think what we want to do is chew that next year," Robert King told Entertainment Weekly in a January 2020 interview about the vision.
 "Is that the Devil?
-Again, we don’t want to undercut the drama of the moment by saying it’s metaphor because it’s just not metaphor.
+Again, we don’t want to undercut the drama of the moment by saying it’s a metaphor because it’s just not a metaphor.
 It is real, but how much of it is a demon character influencing everybody’s mind and influencing everybody’s dream life, and how much is he real, I guess is what we’re saying."

 What is the plot of Evil Season 2?

 Who is in the cast of Evil Season 2?

 The main cast for Evil returned for Season 2.
-Aside from Herbers, Colter, Mandvi, and Emerson, actor Marti Matulis (who plays the show's several demonic characters); Kurt Fuller, Kristen’s therapist Dr. Boggs, and Christine Lahti, as Kristen's mother Sheryl, are expected to return for Season 2.
+Aside from Herbers, Colter, Mandvi, and Emerson, actor Marti Matulis (who plays the show's several demonic characters); Kurt Fuller, Kristen’s therapist Dr. Boggs, and Christine Lahti, as Kristen's mother Sheryl, also came back.